DeeMysterio/The-Inventory/README.md

 **The project as been developed to track real time movement of products from one warehouse to other.**

+### Prerequisites
+pip 3

 ## Getting Started
-**The technolgies needed to run the project have been listed in the requirements.txt file.
-You could install them all with following command:**
+Follow the bellow steps to get this project running in your machine:
+1. Install pip first
+>sudo apt-get install python3-pip

+2. Then install virtualenv using pip3
+>sudo pip3 install virtualenv

+3. Create a virtual environment with python3:('venv' below is the name of your vm)
+>virtualenv -p python3.7 venv

+4. change the directory to go into newly created vm and activate it:
+>cd venv

+>source venv/bin/activate

+5.Download the project inside this directory and change the directory to go inside it where you'll find the requirements.txt file.
+>cd The-Inventory-master

+6.Install the packages required:
 >pip install -r requirements.txt

-### Prerequisites
-**In order to create the database, start the python interpreter in your virtual environment where you want to place the project with the command `$python` and run the following commads:**
->from inventory import db

->db.create_all()

-The above commands will import the database instance from the app inventory and then it creates the database structure for you.
+7.Finally, run the file run.py
+>python run.py

+Now you can access the site at the link mentioned on the terminal.

 **The project also includes a directory named 'screenshots' that has all the screenshots of the product in working state.**